jindongyang94/cookiecutter-data-science-custom/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
+│   ├── config      <- Specifications used to determine fields, parameters etc. for preprocessing, │   │                  modeling etc.
+│   │   └── template_model_specifications.yaml
+│   │
 │   ├── utilities      <- Scripts for common functions used.
-The scripts can be split into company functions │   │   │                 (functions used across all projects) and local functions (functions used only in this project) │   │   └── company_func.py
+The scripts can be split into company │   │                  functions (functions used across all projects) and local functions (functions │   │                  used only in this project)
+│   │   └── e.g. company_func.py
-│   │   └── project_func.py
+│   │   └── e.g. project_func.py
 │   │
 │   ├── data           <- Scripts to download or generate data │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling : e.g. encoding, type conversion steps.
+│   ├── features       <- Scripts to turn raw data into features for modeling : e.g. encoding, type conversion │   │                     steps.
 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions